NUS-HcRL/nus-hcrl.github.io/index.md

 news_title: News
 ---

+<p>2025.12: Fan gives a talk in <a href="https://sites.google.com/view/abudhabi-airoc2025/speakers?authuser=0/">Abu Dhabi AI-Robotics Conference: Dialogue on Humanoids</a>.
+Thanks for the invitation!</p>
+<p>2025.10: Our robot is demonstrated in NUS CDE Industry Day 2025.</p>
-<p>2025.09: Our proposal on Simulation and AI for Robotics was awarded by Research Funding from Google.
-We sincerely thank Google for their support and NUS AI Institute for  invaluable recommendation!
-Kodos to Ziqiu and Siyuan!</p>
+<p>2025.09: Our proposal on Simulation and AI for Robotics was awarded by Research Funding from <strong>Google</strong>.
+Thanks for the generous support, kodos to Ziqiu and Siyuan!</p>
-<p>2025.08: Great honor to be invited to talk in CoRL 2025 Workshop <a href="https://sites.google.com/view/corl-2025-safe-rol-workshop/">Safe and Robust Robot Learning for Operation in the Real World</a>, look forward to seeing you in Seoul!</p>
+<p>2025.08: Honored to be invited to talk in CoRL 2025 Workshop <a href="https://sites.google.com/view/corl-2025-safe-rol-workshop/">Safe and Robust Robot Learning for Operation in the Real World</a>, look forward to seeing you in Seoul!</p>
 <p>2025.08: Welcome Pengzhi from TU Delft and Bingyang from HKU to join us on their PhD journey!</p>
-<p>2025.07: Ziqiu presented his fast but accurate simulation work in NUS AI Research Day and Poster Session of RAS TC Model-Based Optimization.</p>
+<p>2025.07: Ziqiu presented his fast but accurate simulation work in NUS AI Research Day and RAS TC Model-Based Optimization session.</p>
 <p>2025.07: Our project is selected by <a href="https://www.nvidia.com/en-sg/industries/higher-education-research/academic-grant-program/">NVIDIA Academic Grant Program Award</a>, thanks a lot for the generous support from NVIDIA!</p>
 <p>2025.07: One paper got accepted in IROS 2025, one paper in Humanoids 2025.</p>
 <p>2025.06: We will organize an IROS 2025 workshop on <a href="https://sites.google.com/view/wheeledleggedrobotics?usp=sharing">The Future of Hybrid Mobility</a> with great speakers on legged robots.
 Welcome to join us!</p>